 - Attend and interact with senior graduate students and post-doctoral fellows at the informal "Contemporary Issues in Physiology" weekly journal club.

-- Showcase the fruits of your summer research experience at a poster session attended by the faculty, postdoctoral fellows, students and staff of the Department.
+- Showcase the fruits of your summer research experience at a student seminar attended by the faculty, postdoctoral fellows, students and staff of the Department.
+Students will deliver a short oral presentation about their work to the department.

 Areas of research opportunities in the Physiological Sciences include: